Part of National Museums Liverpool

 The exhibition will include a number of objects that have never been on show in the UK before including material from museums and institutes from across Shaanxi Province, excavated over the last 40 years from the Imperial Mausoleum and selected tombs.
 These spectacular artefacts will shed light on the Emperor's pursuit of immortality and show how he prepared for the afterlife, as well as help us to understand more about everyday life in China more than two thousand years ago.

 This exhibition was organised by National Museums Liverpool, United Kingdom and the Shaanxi Provincial Cultural Relics Bureau and Shaanxi History Museum (Shaanxi Cultural Heritage Promotion Centre), People’s Republic of China.

 If you would like bring a group of more than 10 people to our exhibition, please fill in a group booking request form.
 For smaller groups or individual booking enquiries, please sign up to our exhibitions and events e-newsletter for updates.

 We will be running an exciting new schools programme to coincide with our Terracotta Warriors exhibition, featuring brand new education sessions.
-Please sign up to our exhibitions and events e-newsletter to be the first to hear any updates.
+You can not currently book school sessions but bookings will become available later in the year.
+Please sign up to our education newsletter for news and updates.

 William Brown Street, Liverpool L3 8EN